vhxnif/ifcli/README.md

 ## Config

-To configure various application settings using the `ifcli -s` command.**Please configure the large model settings before use.**
+To configure various application settings using the `ifcli --setting` command.**Please configure the large model settings before use.**

 To use MCP Server, you must first configure the relevant information and enable MCP functionality for the current chat session `ifcli cf -p`.